NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Feats/Spellbook Prodigy.md

 **Prerequisites** trained in Arcana
 * * *
 You are particularly adept at learning spells to add to your spellbook.
-You gain the [[Feats/Magical Shorthand|Magical Shorthand]] skill feat without needing to meet its prerequisites.
+You gain the [[Magical Shorthand|Magical Shorthand]] skill feat without needing to meet its prerequisites.
 Further, when you roll a critical failure on your check to Learn a Spell, you get a failure instead.

 *Source: Pathfinder Player Core*
 *ORC*